 What’s an appropriate amount to request a Tikkie for?

-If you’ve ever interacted with Dutchies you’ve probably received a Tikkie from a guy you went on a date with who wants to be reimbursed for the contribution he made so you could use the public toilet. 🚽
+You should not be surprised if you’ve received a Tikkie from a guy you went on a date with who wants to be reimbursed for the €0.50 contribution he made so you could use the public toilet 🚽.

 While having an easy way to request your money is great, we’d suggest holding off on those Tikkies for less than €4 at the cost of looking heel stingy. 💸

-Maybe don’t send it while you’re still seated at the restaurant having just put your fork down — that might come off as a little desperate — but if you send it when you get home or the next morning you’re good to go.
+Maybe don’t send it while you’re still seated at the restaurant, having just put your forks down — that might come off as a little desperate.
+But if you send it when you get home or the next morning, you’re generally good to go.

 What if you forget to send the Tikkie — how long do you have?

 The amount of time permissible for a Tikkie request kind of depends on the amount of money that you’re asking for.
-There’s nothing worse than waking up to a Tikkie request for €2 for a party you went to two months ago.
+There’s nothing less charming than bamboozling someone with a €2 Tikkie for a party you went to two months ago.
 Don’t do that.
 People won’t like you for it. 🙄

-The jury is still out on sums between €10-€20 — but we think a safe rule of thumb is that if you haven’t sent that Tikkie within a month, you can see that round of drinks as being on you. 🍻
+The jury is still out on sums between €10-€20 — but we think a safe rule of thumb is that if you haven’t sent that Tikkie within a month, you should see that round of drinks as being on you. 🍻

-Where do you stand on the highly debated subject of Tikkies?
+Where do you stand on the highly-debated subject of Tikkies?
 Tell us in the comments below!